Course Meetings

 Constructing and presenting a valid historical argument—or an argument in almost any setting, academic or otherwise—consists of several steps.
 We’ll use a history-oriented way of thinking about those steps to help organize the readings from this class:

-1. 5Ps: Describing a primary source by applying the 5Ps (more on the 5Ps)
+1. 5Ps: Describing a primary source by applying the 5Ps (see attachment)

 2. Evidence Matrix (EM): Extracting and categorizing individual pieces of historical evidence from a primary source